open-sauced/docs/docs/features/workspaces.md

 ##### Issues Table

-The Issues table displays recent issues from the repositories in your workspace, helping you identify and track bugs, feature requests, and ongoing discussions.
+The Issues table displays recent issues from the repositories in your Workspace, helping you identify and track bugs, feature requests, and ongoing discussions.
 It gives you insight into the current status of the issue, the number of reactions, and timestamps for updates, creation, and closure.

 ## How to Create or Access a Workspace